darkn3rd/oop-tut/cs/README.md

 The .NET implementation provides one runtime engine, the CLR virtual machine that can host numerous programming languages, e.g. Java (J#), C#, C++, VB (VB.NET), etc.  The code between languages is fully interchangeable as they all compile into CIL bytecode.
 Thus, as an example, a Student class created in VB.NET could be derived from a Person class created in C#.

+As Microsoft branches into other processor architectures with smart phones, game consoles, and other devices, it will be easy to port and develop applications for those environments, as long as there's .NET.

-### Market Value and Cool Stuff
+### The Market

 Naturally, any work on Windows will undoubtedly involve Microsoft's .NET.
-There are growing number of companies that use ASP.NET as web-application platform for [SaaS](http://en.wikipedia.org/wiki/Software_as_a_service).
+There are growing number of companies that use ASP.NET as web-application platform for [SaaS](http://en.wikipedia.org/wiki/Software_as_a_service) solutions.
+For client programming on smart phones, like iPhone or Androids, there's the [Xamarin platform](http://xamarin.com/platform) that is quite popular.

+### The Cool Stuff

+Windows will have free compilers found in `%WINDIR%\Microsoft.NET\` directories.
+For example, a 64-bit C# compiler for .NET 3.5 is found in `%WINDIR%\Microsoft.NET\Framework64\v3.5\csc.exe`.
+For other operating systems like OS X and Linux, the [Mono Project](http://www.mono-project.com/) has compilers with packages for various flavors of Linux and OS X.

+For robust graphical development tools, Microsoft has Visual Studio Express for Windows, but there's also [MonoDevelop](http://www.monodevelop.com/) and [SharpDevelop](http://www.icsharpcode.net/OpenSource/SD/Default.aspx).

+There's a package management system for .NET libraries out there called [NuGet](https://www.nuget.org/).
+This can be used to install libraries such as [log4net](https://www.nuget.org/packages/log4net/), [RestSharp](https://www.nuget.org/packages/RestSharp/), [NUnit](https://www.nuget.org/packages/NUnit), [NHibernate](https://www.nuget.org/packages/NHibernate/)to name a few.

 ## Lessons